0

 2) There's a lack of empathy for file recipients

 Many non-design users are overwhelmed by the unfamiliar features on the interface.
-Internal workshops to onboard stakeholders on how to navigate file pages and software features are quite common...but it doesn’t need to be.

 Gif source: Figma